 - Clergy and other ministers are to maintain six-foot distancing, including in the sanctuary, and should not greet parishioners as they enter the church.

 - Entry and exit doors are to be adequately designated and monitored.
-Entry doors are to be propped or held open before Mass, and exit doors are to be propped or held open at the end of Mass to prevent people from touching the door handles, knobs or push plates.
+Entry doors are to be propped or held open before Mass (this may become more necessary during the fall/winter months), and exit doors are to be propped or held open at the end of Mass to prevent people from touching the door handles, knobs or push plates.

 - Staff, ushers or other volunteers should assist with directing people to pews specifically marked.
 Attendance may be limited to assure compliance with social distancing requirements.